 To regain compliance with the Minimum Bid Requirement, the closing bid price of our common stock must be at least \$1.00 or higher for a minimum of ten consecutive business days, and in such case, Nasdaq will provide the Company with written confirmation of compliance.
 If the Company does not regain compliance before December 28, 2020, the Company may be eligible for an additional 180 calendar days to regain compliance with the Minimum Bid Requirement, if it elects to transfer to the Nasdaq Capital Market.
-To qualify, the Company would be required to meet the applicable market value of publicly held shares requirement for continued listing and all other applicable requirements for initial listing on the Nasdaq Capital Market (except for the Minimum Bid Requirement), and the Company will need to provide written notice to Nasdaq of our intention to cure the deficiency during the second compliance period.
-If the Company is not eligible or it appears to Nasdaq that the Company will not be able to cure the deficiency during the second compliance period, Nasdaq will provide written notice to the Company that our common stock will be subject to delisting.
+To qualify, the Company would be required to meet the applicable market value of publicly held shares requirement for continued listing and all other applicable requirements for initial listing on the Nasdaq Capital Market (except for the Minimum Bid Requirement), and the Company will need to provide written notice to Nasdaq of our intention to cure the deficiency during the second compliance period, Nasdaq will provide written notice to the Company will not be able to cure the deficiency during the second compliance period, Nasdaq will provide written notice to the Company that our common stock will be subject to delisting.
 In the event of such notification, the Company may appeal Nasdaq's determination to delist its securities, but there can be no assurance that Nasdaq would grant the Company's request for continued listing.